5ose/BM_InternApp/README.md

 V4__add_user_roles_and_candidate_tags.sql
 ```

-Important: after a migration has already run in MySQL, do not edit it.
-Create a new migration instead.
+**Important:** Once a migration has been executed against the database, do not modify it.
+Create a new migration for any subsequent database changes.

 ## Setup